yaqwsx/presentations/redhat_2016/pres.md

 ## Dependency-based caching

-Caching approaches from symbolic execution do not work due to quantification
+- caching approaches from symbolic execution not suitable

 - we developed new method -- Dependency-based caching